 6.35 Payer address – lines 1 and 2 contain the street number and name or postal address for the payer (excluding suburb, town or locality, state, postcode and country).
 It may not be necessary to use both lines.
 If the second line is not used then the field must be blank filled.

 6.36 Payer suburb, town or locality – the suburb, town or locality for the address of the payer.
-If payer address line 1 is present then this field is mandatory.
-If Payer address line 1 is blank then this field must also be blank.

 6.37 Payer state or territory – the state or territory for the postal address of the payer.
-The field must be set to one of the appropriate codes (see page 17).
-If Payer address line 1 is present then this field is mandatory.
-If Payer address line 1 is blank then this field must also be blank filled
+The field must be set to one of the appropriate codes (see page 18).

 6.38 Payer postcode – the postcode for the address of the payer.
 If an overseas address is specified, then this field must be set to 9999.
-If Payer address line 1 is blank then this field must be zero filled.

-6.39 Payer country – the country for the address of the supplier.
+6.39 Payer country – the country for the address of the payer.
 This field may be left blank if the country is Australia.
-If the Supplier address postcode is 9999 then a country other than Australia must be entered.
+If the Payer address postcode is 9999 then a country other than Australia must be entered.

 6.40 Payer contact name – the name of an individual who can be contacted if the ATO needs to discuss matters relating to the information provided in the report.